Whale's Tale Water Park: Rides

-Side attractions include Shipwreck Island, an maze of elevated platforms featuring miniature water slides and various water sprays.
+Side attractions include Shipwreck Island, a maze of elevated platforms featuring miniature water slides and various water sprays.
 Willie's Wild Waves is a 60-foot (18m) wide wave pool.
 The shallow end features a concrete beach area with chairs, while the deep end reaches a depth of 6 feet.
-Waves start and stop every 10 minutes, and Tubes are available to use.
+Waves start and stop every 10 minutes, and tubes are available to use.
 Jonah's Escape is a large lazy river that moves swimmers around under gentle waterfalls.
 In the center of the lazy river is a side attraction called the Castaway Cove.
 It features an 85 ft heated pool designed in the shape of a whale, set at 88 F with underwater seating.
 It is surrounded by three large hot tubs, all maintained at 104 F, with available table services located around the pool.

 Food

 The park includes two main food locations and one main beverage location, in addition to an outdoor bar and restaurant and concession stands.